wighawag/tutorial-hardhat-deploy/README.md

 Check out the [documentation](/hardhat-network/README.md#console-log) to learn more about this feature.

 # 7. Deploying to a live network
-Once you're ready to share your app with other people what you may want to do is deploy to a live network.
+Once you're ready to share your app with other people, you may want to deploy it to a live network!
 This way others can access an instance that's not running locally on your system.

-There's the Ethereum network that deals with real money which is called "mainnet", and then there are other live networks that don't deal with real money but do mimic the real world scenario well, and can be used by others as a shared staging environment.
-These are called "testnets" and Ethereum has multiple ones: *Ropsten*, *Kovan*, *Rinkeby* and *Goerli*.
+The Ethereum network that deals with real money is called "mainnet", and then there are other live networks that don't deal with real money but do mimic the real world scenario well, and can be used by others as a shared staging environment.
+These are called "testnets" and Ethereum has several of them: *Ropsten*, *Kovan*, *Rinkeby* and *Goerli*.

 At the software level, deploying to a testnet is the same as deploying to mainnet.
 The only difference is which network you connect to.

-Since we use `hardhat-deploy` plugin and we already setup our deployment procedure for the test, we are already ready to deploy to a live network, except for some configuration for the network to deploy to.
+Since we use `hardhat-deploy` plugin and we already set up our deployment procedures for the tests, we are ready to deploy to a live network, we just need to addsome configuration for the network we intend to deploy to.

-As explained in our deployment section you can execute `yarn hardhat deploy` which will give you the following output but do not actually deploy your contract anywhere as the default network (`hardhat`) is in-memory only :
+As explained in our deployment section you can execute `yarn hardhat deploy` which will give you the following output, but does not actually deploy your contract anywhere except the default "in-memory" network (`hardhat`)

 ```
 Nothing to compile